 Artists have always pushed the limits of acceptability in their work.
 From “Paradise Lost” by John Milton to KISS to “WAP”.
-Artists often use religious or sexual imagery to make a point and “Montero” by Lil Nas X combines the two in a unique way.
+Artists often use religious or sexual imagery to make a point and “Montero: Call Me By Your Name” by Lil Nas X combines the two in a unique way.

 The music video shows Biblical characters mixed with homosexual erotic acts between Lil Nas X and them.
-There are themes of repression and self-infliction where he gives an unimpressed, Satan, an intimate show before killing him and taking his horns.
+There are themes of repression, self-inflicted shame and empowerment where he gives an unimpressed Satan an intimate show before killing him and taking his horns.

 The video received backlash from some Christians that felt betrayed by the singer of the country hit, “Old Town Road” because he combined a song that mixes Satanic imagery with his homosexuality.